 11.4 Relevant concomitant care and interventions that are permitted or prohibited

-Patients who are currently taking antidepressant medication will be eligible for the the trial and medication use will be documented for statistical analysis.
+Patients who are currently taking antidepressant medication will be allowed into the trial and medication use will be documented for statistical analysis.
 All patients will be encouraged to continue treatments as usual.

 12. Outcomes